djung335/djung335.github.io/about.md

 I'm also interested in machine learning, web development, and data science.

-Outside of the classroom, I like to play piano and guitar.
-I also enjoy playing badminton and volleyball.
+Outside of school, I like to play badminton, spikeball, and volleyball.
+I also enjoy playing piano and guitar (check out my instagram feed).

+This website exists for me to share my thoughts on anything that comes to mind, from the best poptart flavors to advice for students at my school.

 ### More Information